-Hosted by the ever witty yet warm mums of the Mamamia podcast network, this is a podcast where Australia’s best-known working mums are asked “How do you do it?”
-It’s refreshing to hear that seriously accomplished women (like Libby Trickett, Annabel Crabbe, Tara Moss and Penny Wong) still have to work hard at the same everyday struggles as the rest of us.
-We’re intrigued listening to how other families manage the juggle of work, home, kids and a social life and still stay sane.
+Hosted by the ever witty yet warm mums of the Mamamia network, this is a podcast where Australia’s best-known working mums are asked: “How do you do it?”
+It’s refreshing to hear seriously accomplished women still have to work hard at the same everyday struggles as the rest of us.
+We’re intrigued listening to how other families manage the juggle of work, home, kids, and social life and still stay sane.
 Honestly?
 This is our top pick.

-For refreshing, no-nonsense bite-sized content (around 6 mins –30 mins), plug in to Australian podcast Kinderling Conversation.
-The team, including host Shevonne Hunt, mothercraft nurse Chris Minogue and various other parents in the know, interview parenting experts and cover a wide spectrum of parenting issues, health and relationships.
+For refreshing, no-nonsense, bite-sized content (around 6–30 mins), plug into Australian podcast Feed Play Love.
+The team, including host Shevonne Hunt and nurse Chris Minogue, interview parenting experts and cover a wide spectrum of parenting issues, health and relationships.
 From practical discussions on travelling with kids and how to get dinner on the table fast to thorny issues like how to talk to your kids about body image, this podcast really has it all.
 The parenting panels offer a good range of points of view.
 And we love the awesome music section with carefully curated music to modulate all moods in your house.
 And did we mention the guided meditation and positive parenting?

-We love this podcast dedicated to – you guessed it – pregnancy and all the highs and lows that go along with being with child.
-Experienced mum Bec Judd (mum of four, TV presenter and model) and curious non-mum Monique Bowley (newly wed, writer and podcaster) are a great team not least because of their polar experiences.
+We love this podcast dedicated to – you guessed it – pregnancy and all the highs and lows that go along with it.
+Experienced mum Bec Judd (mum of four, TV presenter and model) and curious non-mum Monique Bowley (newlywed, writer and podcaster) are a great team not least because of their polar experiences.
 The format takes you through the pregnancy journey month by month to birth and six weeks beyond.
-It covers the good bits, the not-so-brilliant parts and everything in-between with honesty and humour.
-And they have good team of guest doctors and experts to draw on for the tricky stuff.
+It covers the good bits, the not-so-brilliant parts and everything in between with honesty and humour.
+And they have a good team of guest doctors and experts to draw on for the tricky stuff.
 Cute graphic too.